Senhua-Liu/Advanced-Programming-Project/README.md

 ## 1.6 Future enhancements

+must do:
+- Provide notifications from admin to students and tutors, about the deadline of files/meetings, and about the some public or private messages that admin wants to talk to the students and tutors.
+- Implement the chat part so that admin can talk to students and tutors
+- Implement the keyword keyword search for each internship and each file, so that all users (admin, student, tutor) can easily search those internships or files on their account
+- Prevent users (students/tutors) upload files or fill forms after pass the deadlines predefined by the admin
+- Add another user role called teacher so that the tutor of school can validate the student's files too, and the fiche visit should be filled also by this role (teacher/tutor of school)
+- Add responsive design for all
+- For those questions of different forms and files, all should be stocked on the backend database, rather than hardcoding on the frontend side.
+Another model called question and another router called questionRoutes.js should be created.
+Each time, the questionnaire of the forms should be fetched directly from the backend database.
+Also, the admin should be able to add/modify questions of all forms.

+can do:
 - Real-time notifications: using WebSockets for real-time updates to tutors and students.
 - Analytics Dashboard: For insights into internship trends and student performance.
 - Mobile Responsiveness: Ensuring the application is fully responsive and accessible on mobile devices.